Kafka Connect ExtractField SMT Usage Reference for Confluent Platform

 After the connector configuration is applied, new rows are inserted (piped) into the MySQL table:

-"echo "insert into foobar (c1,c2) values (100,'bar');"|mysql --user=username --password=pw demo
+echo "insert into foobar (c1,c2) values (100,'bar');" | mysql --user=username --password=pw demo

 The following is displayed in the Avro console consumer.
-Note that the key (the first value on the line) matches the value of c1, which was defined with the transforms.
+The key (the first

 100 {"c1":{"int":100},"c2":{"string":"bar"},"create_ts":1501799535000,"update_ts":1501799535000}